yunojuno/django-juno-testrunner/README.rst

 (At YunoJuno, we run our test suites via Fabric, with a ``:rerun`` option that reads in the file and passes each line — i.e. each bad test — as an extra arg to the test client.)

+Generating JUnit compatible XML
+'''''''''''''''''''''''''''''''

+If you are running your tests in an environment that can process JUnit XML files (e.g. in Jenkins), you may want to set ``TEST_RUNNER_JUNIT_XML``:

+    TEST_RUNNER_JUNIT_XML = os.path.join(BASE_DIR, 'junit.xml')

 Roadmap
 -------